 You can get into the Christmas spirit year-round at Rolf’s German Restaurant.
 The entire restaurant is covered head to toe in extravagant ornaments and string lights, making it a perfect destination for an Instagram-worthy holiday picture.

 That said, it can be challenging to get a reservation last-minute.
-If you cannot reserve a table, there are many fabulous rooftop restaurants around the city to enjoy a nice view of the Manhattan Skyline instead.
+If you cannot reserve a table, so try the walk-in option, but there are many fabulous rooftop restaurants around the city to enjoy a nice view of the Manhattan Skyline instead.

-You can try out your ice-skating skills at Rockefeller Plaza, Wollman Rink in Central Park or Bryant Park Winter Village – if you dare.
+You can try out your ice-skating skills at Rockefeller Plaza, Wollman Rink in Central Park or Bryant Park Winter Village – if you’re a fan of slipping around on the ice.

-As mentioned, I have a slippy-slidey phobia, so prefer to drink in the holiday spirit with a hot chocolate and do some shopping for Christmas decorations, watching everyone else glide gracefully on the ice.
+As mentioned, I have a slippy-slidey phobia, so prefer to drink in the holiday spirit with a hot chocolate (or something stronger) and do some shopping for Christmas decorations, while watching everyone else glide gracefully on the ice.

 Located in Manhattan’s famous Central Park, Wollman Rink is the perfect place to skate with your own skates, followed by a nice walk through the park.
-It looks even more magical in the wintertime, especially if snow is on the ground.
+It’s not as busy, nor as expensive as Rockefeller or Bryant Park – and looks magical in the wintertime, especially if snow is on the ground.

-Another popular destination for ice skating is inside Bryant Park’s Winter Village, only a few blocks from the Rockefeller Center Christmas Tree.
+Bryant Park’s Winter Village is only a few blocks from the Rockefeller Center Christmas Tree.
 They also offer skate rental.
-Or, if ice-skating isn’t your thing, you can shop til you drop at the holiday market or grab a hot toddy at the lodge while your group skates.
+Or, if ice-skating isn’t your thing, you can shop the holiday market or grab a hot toddy at the “lodge” while your group skates.

 Visit Grand Central Station